jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

 ## Schedule 1 — General provisions relating to incorporation by reference

-### 1 Material incorporated by reference into solvency standards
+### 1 Material incorporated by reference
-(1) Material may be incorporated by reference into a solvency standard— (a) in whole or in part; and
+(1) Material may be incorporated by reference into a specified instrument— (a) in whole or in part; and
-  (b) with any modifications, additions, or variations specified in the solvency standard.
+  (b) with any modifications, additions, or variations specified in the specified instrument.
 (2) Material incorporated by reference—
-  (a) is the material as it exists at the time the solvency standard is issued; and (b) has legal effect as part of the solvency standard for all purposes, except as provided in clauses 7 and 8.
+  (a) is the material as it exists at the time the specified instrument is issued or made; and (b) has legal effect as part of the specified instrument for all purposes, except as provided in clauses 7 and 8.
+(3) In this schedule, specified instrument means an instrument to which section 238A applies.

 ### 2 Proof of material incorporated by reference
-(1) A copy of any material incorporated by reference in a solvency standard must be— (a) certified by the Governor as a correct copy of the material; and (b) retained by the Bank.
+(1) A copy of any material incorporated by reference in a specified instrument must be— (a) certified by the Governor as a correct copy of the material; and (b) retained by the Bank.
-(2) The production in proceedings of a certified copy of the material is, in the absence of evidence to the contrary, sufficient evidence of the incorporation of the material into the solvency standard.
+(2) The production in proceedings of a certified copy of the material is, in the absence of evidence to the contrary, sufficient evidence of the incorporation of the material into the specified instrument.

 ### 3 Access to material incorporated by reference
 (1) The Bank—
-  (a) must make copies of all material incorporated by reference in a solvency standard available for inspection during normal working hours at the head office of the Bank; and
+  (a) must make copies of all material incorporated by reference in a specified instrument available for inspection during normal working hours at the head office of the Bank; and
   (b) must make copies of the material available for purchase at a reasonable price from the head office of the Bank; and (c) may make copies of the material available in any other way that the Governor considers appropriate in the circumstances (such as on an Internet site); and
   (d) must give notice in the Gazette of how the material is available for inspection and purchase.
-(2) Subclause (1) applies to material when it is first incorporated into a solvency standard, and to any subsequent amendment or replacement of material that is incorporated into the standard.
+(2) Subclause (1) applies to material when it is first incorporated into a specified instrument, and to any subsequent amendment or replacement of material that is incorporated into the instrument.
-(3) A failure to comply with this clause does not invalidate a solvency standard.
+(3) A failure to comply with this clause does not invalidate a specified instrument.

 ### 4 Effect of amendments to, or replacements of, material incorporated by reference
-An amendment to, or replacement of, material incorporated by reference in a solvency standard has legal effect as part of the standard only if—
+An amendment to, or replacement of, material incorporated by reference in a specified instrument has legal effect as part of the instrument only if—
-  (a) the amendment or replacement material is made by the person or organisation that made the original material; and (b) the amendment or replacement material is of the same general character as the original material; and (c) a subsequent solvency standard states that the particular amendment or replacement material has legal effect as part of the standard.
+  (a) the amendment or replacement material is made by the person or organisation that made the original material; and (b) the amendment or replacement material is of the same general character as the original material; and (c) a subsequent specified instrument states that the particular amendment or replacement material has legal effect as part of the instrument.

 ### 5 Effect of expiry of material incorporated by reference
-Material incorporated by reference in a solvency standard that expires, is revoked, or ceases to have effect, ceases to have legal effect as part of the standard only if a subsequent solvency standard states that the material ceases to have that legal effect.
+Material incorporated by reference in a specified instrument that expires, is revoked, or ceases to have effect, ceases to have legal effect as part of the instrument only if a subsequent specified instrument states that the material ceases to have that legal effect.

 ### 6 Consultation before material incorporated by reference
 (1) This clause applies if—
-  (a) the Bank proposes to incorporate material by reference into any solvency standard; or (b) the Bank proposes to issue a solvency standard adopting amended or replacement material.
+  (a) the Bank proposes to incorporate material by reference into any specified instrument; or (b) the Bank proposes to issue a specified instrument adopting amended or replacement material.
 (2) If any of the things referred to in subclause (1) are proposed, the Bank— (a) must make copies of the material (which in this subclause includes any amended or replacement material) proposed to be incorporated by reference available for inspection during normal working hours at the head office of the Bank; and
   (b) must make copies of the material available for purchase at a reasonable price from the head office of the Bank; and